argoproj-labs/training-material/argo-workflows/getting-started/workflow.md

   templates:
   - name: main
     container: # this is a container template
       image: docker/whalesay # this image prints "hello world" to the console
+      command: ["cowsay"]
 ```

-There are several other types of template, and we'll come to more of them soon.
+There are several other types of templates, and we'll come to more of them soon.

-Because a workflow in just a Kubernetes resource, you can use `kubectl` with them.
+Because a workflow is just a Kubernetes resource, you can use `kubectl` with them.

 Create a workflow: